 24. 1850-1950 Women’s Industrial Revolution

 In hospitals, before germs were understood and sterilization common, doctors would go from surgery to surgery carrying infections to women in labor.
-By the 1800s, maternal death rate might reach between two and eight per 100 deliveries, around 10 times the rate outside the hospital.
+By the 1800s, maternal death rate reached between two and eight per 100 deliveries, around 10 times the rate outside the hospital.
 In New York, in 1840, 80 percent of women who gave birth in a hospital died.

 The discovery of anesthesia like chloroform was not far behind, but like the C-section, many were reluctant to use it in labor.
 Queen Victoria consented to its use during the birth of her eighth child and it quickly became widely accepted in obstetric practice.

-But practically, women were seen as desirable employees.
-Teenage girls, who had already learned manual dexterity at home, were thought to have the “special skills,” which is code for they were manipulatable.
-Through the years employers used these supposed gender-based characteristics to direct women toward grueling, low paying jobs and away from work that required training or leadership.
-Rarely did anyone question that the ability to run large, complex machinery was anything but a “man’s job.”
-Hulk smash.
-For example, the more an expensive spinning mule, introduced later, became a male-operated machine, the male mule spinners’ union opposed the employment of women and children.
+Lower class women, who, out of necessity, worked for a wage, were seen as “unsexing” themselves and entering into the cutthroat “man’s world.”
+Women were seen as desirable employees.
+Teenage girls, who had already learned manual dexterity at home, were thought to have the “special skills,” which is code for the fact that they were manipulatable.
+Employers used these gender-based characteristics to direct women toward grueling, low paying jobs and away from work that required training or leadership.
+Rarely did anyone question that running large, complex machinery was anything but a “man’s job.”
+For example, the more an expensive spinning mule became a male-operated machine, the male mule spinners union opposed the employment of women and children.

 In hospitals, before germs were understood and sterilization common, doctors would go from surgery to surgery carrying infections to women in labor.
-By the 1800s, maternal death rate might reach between two and eight per 100 deliveries, around 10 times the rate outside the hospital.
+By the 1800s, maternal death rate reached between two and eight per 100 deliveries, around 10 times the rate outside the hospital.
 In New York, in 1840, 80 percent of women who gave birth in a hospital died.

 The discovery of anesthesia like chloroform was not far behind, but like the C-section, many were reluctant to use it in labor.
 Queen Victoria consented to its use during the birth of her eighth child and it quickly became widely accepted in obstetric practice.